joneshshrestha/CaptchaRecognition/README.md

-### Before you get started

-To run these scripts, you need the following installed:
+### To run these scripts, you need the following installed:

 1. Python 3
 2. OpenCV 3 w/ Python extensions